 Food Systems Evaluation.
 Slide presentation on evaluation of local food systems programming, featuring Arlene Enderton and Corry Bregendahl, Local Foods Program evaluators.
 (From a webinar presented live on January 24, 2017, not recorded.)

 Conflict Management.
 Presentation and discussion on types of conflict and different management approaches, featuring Ellen Anderson, from the Buena Vista Extension office.
-(Recorded live September 15, 2016; 59:51; mp4 file.)
+(Recorded live September 15, 2016; 59:51; YouTube video.)

 Coaching Colleagues, Leaders, and Allies.
 Presentation and discussion on the value and practice of “peer coaching,” featuring Savanna Lyons, ISU graduate research assistant and former director of the statewide West Virginia Food and Farm Coalition.
-(Recorded live August 4, 2016; 1:06:36; mp4 file.)
+(Recorded live August 4, 2016; 1:06:36; YouTube video.)

 Click the links below to view slide presentations on various topics, developed by Local Foods Program staff.
 PDF format.